pouterr/Assignment-3/README.md

 `isEmpty()`: Returns true if the queue is empty, false otherwise.

-# MyLinkedListStack
+# MyLinkedListStack or MyArrayListStack

-*This class is an implementation of a stack using a LinkedList data structure.
+*This class is an implementation of a stack using a LinkedList or ArrayList data structure.
 It has the following methods:*

 `push(element)`: Adds an element to the top of the stack.